- Investor Relations

 - Investor Relations Contacts

-As of the balance sheet date, no member of the Executive Board was a member of more than three supervisory boards of listed companies outside The Linde Group or of comparable supervisory bodies of other business entities.
-Information about memberships held by members of the Executive Board on other German statutory supervisory boards or comparable German and foreign boards of business entities is given in the Notes to the Group financial statements.
-See Note 37.
+As at the reporting date, no member of the Executive Board other than Professor Dr Aldo Belloni was a member of supervisory boards of listed companies outside The Linde Group or of comparable supervisory bodies of other business entities.
+Professor Dr Aldo Belloni is a member of a statutory supervisory board of a listed company outside of the Group with its registered office in Germany.
+Information about memberships held by the members of the Executive Board who were in office in the 2017 financial year on other German statutory supervisory boards or comparable German and foreign boards of business entities is given here.

 The Executive Board has no committees.